SunnyViewTech/docs/my-website/docs/Dollars-VIVA/faq.md

 <TOCInline toc={toc} />

+## Finger tracking support

+Dollars VIVA natively supports the use of Valve Index controllers for finger tracking.

+You can also use gloves with Dollars VIVA, and integrate fingers and body within the engine, as well as DCC software.

+You can see an example [here](/otherdevices).

 ## Mannequin facing the wrong direction

 The direction of the mannequin is determined by two factors: